JackDca/Mailpilewiki/Getting-started-on-MacOS.md

+## UPDATE (Beta Release)

+We now have a 1-click installer for Mac OS that provides some native integration, we suggest using that.
+Please download from [our website](https://www.mailpile.is/download/)

+However, if you want to help develop Mailpile by submitting pull requests, then some of these instructions might still be relevant.
+We will work to update this procedure as soon as possible!

 ### Leopard 10.6.8
 Mailpile depends on lxml, which is a binder for two C libraries (libxml2 and libxslt).
 The GCC compiler needs to be installed on your os for those dependencies to work but is unfortunately not included with MacOS 10.6.8.